tomlarkworthy/firesafe/README.md

 ```
 on their "/user/<username>" Firebase reference.
 The player *cannot* sneak in an update to "water" at the same time, as Firebase enforces no variable mentioned outside the effect clause can change.

 The final diagrammatic feature worth mentioning is the unattached red arrow.
-Unattached arrows on a digram denote a *transition type*. **Transitions only occur if their type clause evaluates to true, which commonly is used to express permissions**.
+Unattached arrows on a digram denote a *transition role*. **Transitions only occur if their role clause evaluates to true, which commonly is used to express permissions**.
 In the shop we only allow the owner of the user record to invoke transitions.
-The transition type in particular is an excellent building block for complex multi-user interactions, because you can easily express that some transitions can only be performed by certain user roles.
+The transition role in particular is an excellent building block for complex multi-user interactions, because you can easily express that some transitions can only be performed by certain user roles.

 * complete hsm source file  - https://github.com/tomlarkworthy/firesafe/blob/master/models/shop.hsm
 * generated validation rules  - https://github.com/tomlarkworthy/firesafe/blob/master/models/shop.rules